AP Automation Business Case: The CFO-Approved Template

 Start with what goes wrong without automation — and put a dollar figure on it.

 Duplicate payments are the strongest opening.
-Industry data from the Institute of Finance & Management shows that organizations without automated matching pay 1-2% of invoices twice.
+Industry data from the Institute of Finance & Management shows that organizations without automated matching pay 1-2% of disbursements twice.
 For a company processing $10M in annual payables, that's $100,000-$200,000 in recovery costs, clawback efforts, and damaged vendor relationships.
+This is the most powerful line in your case because the CFO can confirm it in an afternoon: pull last year's payment file, run a duplicate-key match on vendor plus invoice number plus amount, and the number is real, not modeled.

 Fraud exposure is your second argument.
 Manual AP processes lack systematic controls.
 Without automated three-way matching between purchase orders, receiving reports, and invoices, fraudulent invoices slip through.
-The Association of Certified Fraud Examiners reports that billing fraud accounts for 22% of occupational fraud cases, with a median loss of $100,000 per scheme.
+The Association of Certified Fraud Examiners reports that billing schemes are among the most common occupational fraud types, with a median loss above $100,000 per scheme and a median duration of more than a year before detection.

 These aren't efficiency estimates — they're risk metrics a CFO can validate against the company's own data.
 Pull your duplicate payment history.
 Check your last audit findings.
 Real numbers from real systems beat projections every time.